alexdremov/chill-attention/README.md

 ## Creating Your Own Mask

 Creating a custom mask can be as simple as implementing three methods.
-To do this, you need to define:
+To do this, you need to define at least:

 - **mask**: The mask for the provided query (q) and key (k) indices.
 - **q_range_for_k**: The range of q positions for a specified k position.